 To complement your coursework and the advisement you will receive from Wagner faculty and staff, you will engage in valuable co-curricular programming throughout your first year of study:

 - Co-Curricular Lunch Series: These mandatory sessions—roughly every other Saturday before afternoon classes—provide opportunities to enhance your presentation and writing skills, reflect on your professional identity, learn from leaders in the public and non-profit sectors, and obtain important program and career advisement.
-The lunch series is open only to students in the EMPA Public Service and Global Policy Leaders programs, and provides structured and open time for you to network and collaborate with guest speakers and other members of your cohort.
-We will share more information about the 2019-20 lunch series at the Global EMPA and EMPA Public Service Leaders New Student Retreat on Sunday, August 18.
+The lunch series is open only to students in the EMPA Public Service Leaders and Global Policy Leaders programs and provides structured and open time for you to network and collaborate with guest speakers and other members of your cohort.
+We will share more information about the Fall 2020 lunch series at the Global EMPA and EMPA Public Service Leaders New Student Retreat on Sunday, August 16.

-- Individualized Executive Coaching: At our first co-curricular lunch session, you will learn how executive coaching exclusive to EMPA students will accompany advisement from Wagner's Office of Career Services to support your professional growth.
+- Individualized Executive Coaching: At our first co-curricular lunch session, you will learn how executive coaching, exclusive to EMPA students, will accompany advisement from Wagner's Office of Career Services to support your professional growth.
 Thereafter, you will have the chance to schedule individual sessions with your executive coach throughout the academic year.
-We will close our co-curricular lunch series in May with your executive coaches joining our final group session.

-Before the start of the semester, you will see fall 2019 co-curricular sessions appear on your course schedule in Albert, along with an associated fee that covers co-curricular programming and the entire year of executive coaching.
+Before the start of the semester, you will see Fall 2020 co-curricular sessions appear on your course schedule in Albert, along with an associated fee that covers co-curricular programming and the entire year of executive coaching.
 Spring sessions will continue virtually with your coach at a designated time that works best for both of you.

 You do not register for this yourself; Wagner Academic Services will enroll you later this summer.